 Leo is a 20-something AQHA gelding.
 He was previously

-shown in Western Pleasure, English Equitation and Trail classes.
+shown in Halter, Western Pleasure, English Equitation and Trail classes.
 He was also used as a trail horse for a few years.
-He was

-shod most of his riding career and eventually suffered and injury to his hock.
-He now is retired, barefoot and happy.
-He has
+He was shod most of his riding career and eventually suffered an injury to his hock.
+He now is retired, barefoot and relatively

-a bone spavin on his right rear hock that will never go away.
-The mobility of the joint is lost since the bones fused together.
+happy.
+He has a bone spavin on both hocks that will never go away.
+The mobility of the joints are lost since the

 Leo is fed a grass hay for the bulk of his diet.
 He also receives